MicrosoftDocs/SupportArticles-docs/support/mem/intune/data-transfer-scenarios.md

 :::image type="content" source="media/data-transfer-scenarios/allow-access-to-google-play.png" alt-text="Image showing the option 'Allow access to all apps in Google Play store' in the admin center":::

-## Universal links in policy-managed apps are opened in an app instead of Microsoft Edge
+## URLs or universal links in policy-managed apps are opened in an app instead of Microsoft Edge

-In this scenario, if a user selects a universal link, it opens in an unmanaged app instead of the protect browser, Microsoft Edge.
+In this scenario, if a user selects a URL or universal link, it opens in an unmanaged app instead of the protect browser, Microsoft Edge.
 For more information on this topic, see [iOS app protection policy settings](/mem/intune/apps/app-protection-policy-settings-ios).

 - Check that the **Restrict web content transfer with other apps** dropdown setting is set to 'Microsoft Edge'.

 - Check if the link addresses are listed in the **Select universal links to exempt** and **Select managed universal links settings**.
 The universal links specified in these lists can be opened with other apps instead of Microsoft Edge.
-Remove the links from these lists to open the universal links with Microsoft Edge.
+Remove the links from these lists to open them with Microsoft Edge.

     :::image type="content" source="media/data-transfer-scenarios/universal-link-settings.png" alt-text="Image showing the 'Send org data to other apps' settings, which includes two universal link settings to review.":::

-## Universal links in policy managed apps are unexpectedly opened in Microsoft Edge
+## URLs or universal links in policy managed apps are unexpectedly opened in Microsoft Edge

-This scenario is the opposite of the previous scenario: you want a universal link to open in the corresponding, managed app but instead it opens in Microsoft Edge.
+This scenario is the opposite of the previous scenario: you want a URL or universal link to open in the corresponding, managed app but instead it opens in Microsoft Edge.

 - Check if the links are listed in the **Select universal links to exempt** and **Select managed universal links** settings.
 If not, add them so they will open in the specified app.